Also: The Great R.E.M. CD / Vinyl Hunt…

-In May I found Green for £7 in Carmel Records, Southend, and in the same month, Reckoning for £10 at the Southend Record Fair.
+A few weeks later I found Green for £7 in Carmel Records, Southend, and in the same month, Reckoning for £10 at the Southend Record Fair.

-In July I found a lovely copy of Automatic For The People for £25 ( I haggled) at Southend Record Fair.
+After another two months I found a lovely copy of Automatic For The People for £25 ( I haggled) at Southend Record Fair.

 It was £25, so I used Record Collector’s Logic to justify the purchase.